Takeoff (rapper): Reactions

-Rapper Desiigner announced in a live broadcast on Instagram that he is leaving rap and can no longer be creative due to the death of Takeoff, although he released a track and music video three weeks later.
-Blogger DJ Akademiks held a three-hour stream in honor of Takeoff, in which he analyzed videos from the moment of the murder of Takeoff, and also called for fighting the ideology of violence in hip-hop, including stopping imitating rappers YNW Melly and Tay-K, who were charged with murder.
+Rapper Desiigner announced in a live broadcast on Instagram that he was leaving rap and could no longer be creative due to the death of Takeoff, although he released a track and music video three weeks later.
+Blogger DJ Akademiks held a three-hour stream in honor of Takeoff, in which he analyzed videos from the moment of the murder of Takeoff, and also called for fighting the ideology of violence in hip-hop, including stopping imitating rappers YNW Melly and Tay-K, both as notable for their murder charges as their music.
 Rapper 50 Cent announced a moment of silence in honor of Takeoff during a concert in Finland, during which photos of him appeared on large screens.
 French soccer player Benjamin Pavard celebrated a goal for Bayern Munich by making a dab gesture, popularized by Migos.
 The Buffalo Bills football players held their traditional post-practice karaoke broadcast on Instagram, but before the party began, the players honored Takeoff with a minute.
-The Atlanta football team Atlanta Falcons paid tribute to Takeoff in their game against the Los Angeles Chargers, with pictures of him on big screens and his song playing in the background.
+The Atlanta Falcons paid tribute to Takeoff in their game against the Los Angeles Chargers, with pictures of him on big screens and his song playing in the background.
 Basketball player LeBron James changed his profile photo on his Instagram account to a black and white Takeoff photo.
-A couple of days later, LeBron came to the match against the Cleveland Cavaliers wearing a suit and chain, exactly repeating the outfit of the rapper in one of his photo shoots.
-On November 15, rapper Gucci Mane released the track and video "Letter to Takeoff" dedicated to Takeoff, and on January 4, 2023, Takeoff's uncle Quavo released a tribute song to his late nephew named "WITHOUT YOU".
+A couple of days later, LeBron came to the Los Angeles Lakers' game against the Cleveland Cavaliers wearing a suit and chain, exactly repeating the outfit of the rapper in one of his photo shoots.
+On November 15, rapper Gucci Mane released the track and video "Letter to Takeoff" dedicated to Takeoff, and on January 4, 2023, Takeoff's uncle, Quavo, released a tribute song to his nephew named "Without You".
+Hip hop media "WHY TV" made tribute with the song to Takeoff.

 Takeoff's label, Quality Control Music, released an official statement:

 Numerous murals depicting Takeoff began to appear in Atlanta following his death.

-Takeoff's cousin and fellow rapper Offset postponed the release of his second solo album, previously reported to be released on November 11, 2022.
+Takeoff’s fellow Migos rapper Offset postponed the release of his second solo album, previously reported to be released on November 11, 2022.

-Investigation
+Investigation and legal proceedings

 On November 26, 2022, 22-year-old Joshua Cameron, also known as Lil Cam 5th, was detained in Houston.
 On December 2, 33-year-old Patrick Xavier Clark was detained.
 The police believe it was Clark's shot that killed Takeoff.

+On May 26, 2023, Clark was indicted by a grand jury for the murder of Takeoff.
+If convicted, Clark faces between 25 years to life in prison.